Saksham Bhutani , Marketing Head at Indshine

 But there exists a big question as to

 Aerial mapping is a method of collecting geomatics or other imagery by using airplanes, helicopters, UAVs, balloons, and other aerial methods.
-Typical types of data collected include Aerial Photography, Lidar, Remote Sensing (using various - visible and invisible bands of the electromagnetic spectrum, such as infrared, gamma, or ultraviolet) and also Geophysical Data (such as aero-magnetic surveys and gravity).
+Typical types of data collected include Aerial Maps or Photography, Lidar, Remote Sensing (using various - visible and invisible bands of the electromagnetic spectrum, such as infrared, gamma, or ultraviolet) and also Geophysical Data (such as aero-magnetic surveys and gravity).

 Here is an image of different types of carriers in aerial mapping.